prisma/prisma-examples/pulse/inngest-router/README.md

 ### Add your Prisma schema

-Add your existing Prisma schema file to the `/prisma` directory, overwriting the existing example schema.
+Add an existing Prisma schema file to the `/prisma` directory, overwriting the existing example schema.

-If you don't already have a project using Inngest and Prisma Client, you may choose to try another [Prisma example](https://github.com/prisma/prisma-examples) instead.
+If you don't already have a project using Inngest and Prisma Client, you can choose another [Prisma example](https://github.com/prisma/prisma-examples) to start with instead.

 ### Define the Prisma models to subscribe to

-Add all Prisma models that you wish to stream events from to the array.
+Add all Prisma models you wish to stream events from into the array.
 The service will ignore any models that don't exist.

 Note that the naming convention should follow the standard naming convention for Prisma ORM, eg. `MyModel` becomes `myModel`.